Delicious Local Donut Shops in Philadelphia

 A selection from Dottie’s

 Proving that vegan pastries can be creative and super delicious, Dottie’s Donuts regularly sells out of their fantastical creations.
-There are standard delights like vanilla sprinkle donuts and apple fritters alongside daily specialties like raspberry white chocolate, blueberry poptart, and creations topped with cookie dough or infused with tea.
-We really like the cinnamon sugar.
+There are standard delights like vanilla sprinkle donuts and apple fritters alongside daily specialties like raspberry white chocolate and blueberry poptart.
+If you’ve ever wanted to try one topped with cookie dough or infused with tea, you’re in luck at Dottie’s.
+We’re big fans of the cinnamon sugar.

 And, yes, it’s all vegan.
 Even the Boston cream.

 Go early to get the best selection.
-There are four locations to choose from
+There are four locations to choose from, and they’re open every day.

 Frangelli’s Bakery